celestiaorg/docs/nodes/consensus-node.md

 Archive nodes prune nothing, retaining all data and have very large storage requirements.

-**Do you want to query the historical state?** For example, you might want to know the balance of a Celestia wallet at a given height in the past.
-If so, you should run an archive node with `pruning = "nothing"` in your `app.toml`.
+If you want to query the historical state — for example, you might want to know the balance of a Celestia wallet at a given height in the past — you should run an archive node with `pruning = "nothing"` in your `app.toml`.
 Note that this configuration is resource-intensive and will require significant storage: